venmx/DeepFake-App-D-FEX-/client/client/README.md

 ## 📈 Making it Production Ready

-Here’s what I’ve done or plan to implement:
+Here’s what I would do to make it production-ready:

 - ✅ Frontend + Backend split architecture
 - ✅ Ngrok tunneling to bridge Google Colab with real app